ADORSYS-GIS/XS2A-Sandbox/README.md

 ModelBank is a dynamic sandbox environment that allows to emulate and test ASPSP's OpenAPI PSD2 services.

 ModelBank is based on [XS2A Service](https://github.com/adorsys/xs2a), [XS2A-connector-examples](https://github.com/adorsys/xs2a-connector-examples) and [Ledgers](https://github.com/adorsys/ledgers).
+ModelBank also uses Keycloak identity provider (IDP) for the security/token issues and for handling the system users.

 With ModelBank [TPP UI](https://github.com/adorsys/XS2A-Sandbox/tree/master/tpp-ui), you as a testing TPP can access banking APIs directly, get TPP certificates and manage testing accounts.
+Administrators cannot login to TPP UI.

+The ModelBank Admin UI provides a user interface to manage administrators of the ModelBank, its users and TPPs.
+Please note, that TPPs cannot login to this application.

 [Developer Portal](https://github.com/adorsys/XS2A-Sandbox/tree/master/developer-portal-ui) contains testing instructions and all of the necessary documentation.

 All four SCA approaches are supported: REDIRECT, OAUTH, EMBEDDED, DECOUPLED.
 Two of them (REDIRECT, EMBEDDED) are directly testable on Developer portal.
-For the Redirect SCA Approach an [Online Banking UI](https://github.com/adorsys/XS2A-Sandbox/tree/master/oba-ui) is used for authorisation.
+For the Redirect SCA Approach an [Online Banking UI](https://github.com/adorsys/XS2A-Sandbox/tree/master/oba-ui) is used for authorisation and SCA.

 ![ModelBank structure](https://github.com/adorsys/XS2A-Sandbox/blob/master/XS2ASandbox.png)